Biplane fighter aces

 Baschirotto got basic operational training with the 88a Squadriglia of 6o Gruppo.

-In August 1936 he volunteered, as one of the early pilots, for service in the Spanish Civil War.
+In August 1936 he volunteered, as one of the early pilots, for service in the Spanish Civil War using the nom de guerre "Edoardo Giri".

-The Italian fighter element grow rapidly and soon his unit was part of the XVIo Gruppo 'la Cucaracha'.
+The Italian fighter element grow rapidly and soon his unit was part of the XVI Gruppo 'la Cucaracha'.

-Patriarca, meanwhile, got involved in combat with a second Ni.52 with which he collided.
-The Republican pilot, Felix Urtubi Ercilla (a former Nationalist pilot) of the 2 Escuadrilla Lafayette, was killed but Patriarca managed to parachute.
-As soon as he landed he was captured by Republican troops and was only saved from a summary execution by showing his American passport.
+Patriarca, meanwhile, got involved in combat with a second Ni-H.52 with which he collided.
+The Republican pilot, Aeronáutica Naval pilot Colom Moliner, was killed and the charred remains of his body were recovered and identified by his squadron mates.
+Patriarca, however, managed to parachute.
+As soon as he landed, he was captured by Republican troops and was only saved from a summary execution by showing his American passport.
 He was later trailed and sentenced to death.
 Because of the uproar occasioned by the capture of an American citizen, the US State Department successfully applied pressure to the Republican government and Patriarca was released and sent back to the U.S. in November 1936.

-On 16 September, Baschirotto claimed a shared damaged Potez 540 together with Captain Joaquín García-Morato near Navalcarnero.
-The damaged Republican bomber managed to make an emergency landing behind it’s own lines.
-Morato claimed an additional Potez 54.
+On 16 September, capitán Joaquín García Morato and Sergente Baschirotto claimed a shared Potez 540 near Navalcarnero.
+The damaged Republican bomber crash-landed behind its own lines and only the wounded pilot survived.
+Morato claimed an additional Potez 540.

-On 25 September the squadron moved from Cáceres to Talavera (Gamonal aerodrome) to be better located to participate in the advance on Toledo.
+On 25 September the squadron moved from C ceres to Talavera (Gamonal aerodrome) to be better located to participate in the advance on Toledo.

-During the day Baschirotto claimed a shared Potez 540 together with the Spanish ace-to-be Captain Ángel Salas Larrazábal near Barciencie and Villamiel.
-The Potez crashed vertically into the ground near Rielves, killing the crew.
+During the day, Sergente Baschirotto claimed a shared Potez 540 together with capitán Ángel Salas near Barciencie and Villamiel.
+The Potez crashed vertically into the ground near Rielves, killing the crew of seven.

-The Republican aircraft, a Potez 540 c/n 4219, which was named ’Aqui le espero’ (I will wait for you here), was flown by Captain Joaquìn Mellado and Lieutenant Moreno (who had been involved in the assassination of Calvo Sotelo).
-It had taken of from Getafe (Madrid) on an attack mission near Toledo.
+The Republican aircraft, a Potez 540 c/n 4219, which was named "Aqui le espero" (I will wait for you here), was flown by capitán Joaquín Mellado Pasqual (CO of the Grupo Potez) and Lieutenant Moreno (who had been involved in the assassination of Calvo Sotelo).
+It had taken off from Getafe (Madrid) on an attack mission near Toledo.

 This aircraft had gained some distinction three days before when it bombed the Canarias in Galician waters.
 It had also been involved in incidents across the whole of Spain from Asturias to Málaga.
 Mellado had, from the very beginning, been the most active pilot on his side, performing outstanding service at Seville, Madrid and in the Sierra.